 LastPass is a leading password management solution for business and personal use.
 Its unique features make it ideal for larger enterprises, but it’s also easily scalable for smaller organizations.

 There are two editions for professional users, Teams and Business.
 The Teams edition is appropriate for small businesses that need a basic password management tool, and the Business edition is suitable for businesses that want advanced security tools like multi-factor authentication (MFA) or single sign-on (SSO).

 A major drawback with using LastPass, however, is its track record with corporate hacks.
 Since the company’s launch in 2008, LastPass has reported numerous security breaches that range in severity from vulnerabilities in browser extensions to full-blown breaches.
 The most notable LastPass hack happened in 2015, when users’ email addresses, password reminders, and authentication hashes were compromised.

-Read more: LastPass: Password Manager Review for 2021
+Read more: LastPass: Password Manager Review

 Top LastPass alternatives